AriFordsham/GHCWiki/status/apr18.md

 introspect the heap

-Andrey Mohkov, Zhen Zhang, Moritz Angerman, and Alp Mestanogullari have all been working on the finishing the last mile of the switch to GHC's new Shake-based build system, Hadrian.
+Andrey Mokhov, Zhen Zhang, Moritz Angermann, and Alp Mestanogullari have all been working on the finishing the last mile of the switch to GHC's new Shake-based build system, Hadrian.